 While you’re on Amazon, browse around and see the rest of my books, too!

 Throwback Tuesday Post (TBTP): Every Tuesday, I re-post a past post that I think is relevant and that you’ll enjoy.

 This post was originally published on August 1, 2013 and updated on June 25, 2019.

 On the last weekend of June every year, Germans – at least the ones in Franconia where I live – get together to celebrate the first day of summer, otherwise known as midsummer or summer solstice.
 The focus of this fest is a giant bonfire which is lit after the sun goes down.
 This gives the populace time to enjoy the local beer, some bratwurst and accompanying oompah music from the local band.
-Check out the freelance article I wrote about the history and traditions of this festival.

 Each small village in this area has its own volunteer fire department and the smallest fire departments are volunteer groups.
 I’ve been told by more than one local that the fire departments, especially the volunteer ones, have the reputation of being major consumers of beer and are tipsy-to-drunk most of the time.
 Comforting.